No need to spend days reading fee structures and terms. Here are the pros and cons of selling on Amazon vs. eBay in seven key areas:

 Amazon has far more restrictions than eBay.
 For example:

 - eBay lets you set your own shipping charges.
-Amazon restricts you to standardized shipping credits that often don’t cover the actual cost of shipping.
+Amazon restricts you to specific shipping rate systems or standardized shipping credits that often don’t cover the actual cost of shipping.

 - Amazon has strict requirements for product identifiers.
-While eBay plans to add product identifier requirements on June 29, it will still be much more relaxed, with no need for product identifiers on used items.
+While eBay requires product identifiers on many new items, it is still more relaxed for now, with no need for product identifiers on used items.

 - On Amazon, if you’re selling a product that’s already sold on the site, you have to use the existing listing for it.
 This can save you a lot of time, but it’s frustrating if the listing has bad Amazon SEO or subpar writing. eBay gives you full control over all your own listings.